Scott Goetz Ph.D.

 Scott J. Goetz

-He is the Science Lead of NASA’s Arctic Boreal Vulnerability Experiment (ABoVE) and deputy principal investigator of NASA’s Global Ecosystem Dynamics Investigation.
-He has published over 150 refereed publications, which have been cited some 14,000 times.
-His research has been covered by numerous news agencies (including The New York Times and National Public Radio), popular magazines (e.g., National Geographic, Scientific American), and science news venues (e.g., Nature, Science).
+He is the Science Lead of NASA’s 10+ year Arctic Boreal Vulnerability Experiment (ABoVE) and deputy principal investigator of NASA’s Global Ecosystem Dynamics Investigation (GEDI) operating from the International Space Station.
+He is a Thomson-Reuters highly-cited researcher in the environmental and interdisciplinary science categories, with some 250 refereed publications cited over 50,000 times.
+His research has been covered by numerous news outlets including The New York Times and National Public Radio, popular magazines such as National Geographic and Scientific American, and science news publications (e.g., Nature, Science).

-Prof. Goetz was awarded a Fulbright Research Scholarship in Toulouse, France, and has received NASA team awards for interdisciplinary science.
-He is an executive board member of Environmental Research Letters, served for 10 years as an associate editor of Remote Sensing of Environment, and has sponsored dozens of early career scientists and graduate students.
+Prof. Goetz is an elected Fellow of the American Geophysical Union, a past Fulbright Research Scholar in Toulouse, France, and has received NASA team awards for interdisciplinary science.
+He is Editor in Chief of Environmental Research Ecology, an executive board member of Environmental Research Letters, and served for 10 years as an associate editor of Remote Sensing of Environment.
+He has sponsored dozens of early career scientists and graduate students.